namekeptanonymous/Error404/README.md

 - All users can search for messages

 #### User Functionality
-- Users should have a user profile with banner, icon, description, etc.
+- Users should have a user profile with banner, icon, description, username,.
-- Users should be able to access/update their personal information in their user account settings, such as their name, last name, email address, etc.
+- Users should be able to access/update their personal information in their user account settings, such as their username: last name, email address, password, icon, and status.
 - All users can block another user
 - Users should be able to receive notifications